 Increasing the amount of motion processing can help, but it can also make things worse and will often make the players look like cut-outs.
 The only solution is to test your TV’s motion settings specifically with NFL and try to find a balance that works best for you.

 Luckily, doing so is very straightforward as highlights from the playoff games are readily available.
-What better way to get your juices flowing for the Super Bowl than catching a re-run of the 49ers smashing the Packers in the play-offs?
+What better way to get your juices flowing for the Super Bowl than catching a re-run of the Eagles smashing the 49ers in the playoffs?

 Your TV will most likely come with a list of audio presets almost as long as the picture modes.
 There will be one or two special sound modes that are worth exploring too.